 how to manufacture the product in a cost-effective way, taking into account blending and reaction times, product testing, machine cleaning

 Ongoing research is yielding new techniques and understanding, about how physical properties are affected and influenced by the process and how it is operated, monitored and controlled.

 Analysing this data and turning it into a reliable methodology for process optimisation is where Perceptive comes in.
-Our PerceptiveAPC platform enables end-product quality to be predicted with high levels of confidence, no matter how variable the quality of raw ingredients.
+The PerceptiveAPC platform enables end-product quality to be predicted with high levels of confidence, no matter how variable the quality of raw ingredients.
 In turn, this allows manufacturers to shorten cycle times and gain significant capacity from their existing assets.

-Centre for Process Innovation (CPI) recently developed a physical rig to enable understanding of the process scale-up of complex liquid products.
+The Centre for Process Innovation (CPI) recently developed a physical rig to enable understanding of the process scale-up of complex liquid products.
 The key aims of Project CL4IR are: